 Even though this method seems to work for my friend, disconnecting random power cords is probably not the best failover testing method in a production environment.
 Although that technique might allow you to find out how well your fault-tolerant solutions work, it also poses a tremendous amount of risk because it will result in an outage unless all fault-tolerant mechanisms are working perfectly.

 Another problem with yanking a power cord out of a cluster node is that it simulates only one type of failure.
 A better approach is to design a series of tests that check your system’s ability to handle various types of failures.
-This failover testing can be arranged so that the least risky tests are performed first.
+This failover testing can be arranged so that the least risky tests are performed .
 That way, if you do happen to find a problem during some of the earlier tests, you can correct it before you get to any of the riskier tests.

 What are the risks?

-Before you can design a series of tests to minimize the
+Before you can design a series of tests to minimize the risks associated with the testing process, you have to understand what the risks are.

 Normally, if you are testing your failover systems and something goes wrong, you can just put things back to the way they were before the tests and be back online in a matter of minutes.

 But things don’t always work that way.
 A few years ago, I was asked to supervise a data center move in case anything went wrong.
 The move was supposed to be an easy one.
 Servers were simply being moved from one part of the building to another.
-The plan was to move one node from each cluster to the new location.
+The was to move one node from each cluster to the location.

-After the move, the plan was to power up those nodes.
-Once all of the cluster nodes were back up, the second cluster node would be taken offline and moved to the new location.
+After the move, the was to power up those nodes.
+Once all of the cluster nodes were back up, the second cluster node would be taken offline and moved to the location.
 The process was to be repeated until all servers had been moved.

-At first everything was going according to plan.
+At everything was going according to .
 Then one of the servers refused to power up after being moved.
 There were no visible signs of damage, and yet the server showed no signs of life.
 Against all odds, the server’s power supply had burned out as the server was shut down.
 The organization didn’t suffer any downtime because other cluster nodes were still functional, but this situation underscores the point that unexpected failures can — and sometimes do — occur when servers are taken offline.

 Another risk associated with failover testing is data loss or data corruption.
 Take Microsoft Exchange Server, for instance.
-When messages are sent or received, the transaction is first written to memory and then to a transaction log file.
+When messages are sent or received, the transaction is written to and then to a transaction log file.
 The transaction log is eventually written to the mailbox database.

 If a failure occurs before a transaction can be written to a transaction log file, then that data is lost.
 Similarly, clustered mailbox servers use a log shipping mechanism to copy transaction logs to passive cluster nodes.
 Transaction logs are not shipped until they accumulate 1 MB of data in Microsoft Exchange Server 2007.
 Because of that, the active cluster node always has at least some data that has not been replicated to the passive node.
 Depending on the nature of the failover and on the actions taken after the failover has occurred, there is potential for the nonreplicated data to be lost.